bioinfo-pf-curie/myproms-doc/_build/html/_sources/docs/connection.rst.txt

 	*\*Not yet available.*

 	Each of these sections is described in a dedicated chapter (see below).
-	Some sections might not be accessible users depending on the access privileges.
+	Some sections might not be accessible to users depending on their access privileges.
 Typically, most end users will have access only to their account and projects.
-	See Users management chapter below for more information.
+	See :ref:`users_access` for more information.